samtrion/samtrion/README.md

 <!--
 - I'm currently working full-time with awesome peeps at **[novaCapta](https://www.novacapta.de/)** -->
-- Reach me asap: <a href="https://twitter.com/samtrion/">Twitter</a> or me@samtrion.net
+- Reach me asap: [Twitter](https://twitter.com/samtrion/) or [E-Mail](mailto:me@samtrion.net)
-- :fire: Passionate about code performance and quality, committed to a fully automated world that works for everyone
+- Passionate about code performance and quality, committed to a fully automated world that works for everyone

 #### Find me around the web:
-- Connecting and sharing professional updates on <a href="https://www.linkedin.com/in/martin-stuehmer/">LinkedIn</a>
+- Connecting and sharing professional updates on [LinkedIn](https://www.linkedin.com/in/martin-stuehmer/)

 #### Certifications
 <!--START_SECTION:badges-->